blitz0p3rations/blitz0p3rations.github.io/_posts/2022-12-13-Wi-Fi-Segregation-Test-for-Hotels-Airport-Organizations.md

 #### Vulnerabilities in Multi-Homed Devices

 Multi-homed devices have multiple network interfaces, often connected between adjacent networks.
 If vulnerabilities are present in these devices (such as port forwarding), an attacker can use the multi-homed device as a router and access hosts on other adjacent networks.
-Specific tests will be conducted to identify potentially multi-homed hosts and to discover any exploitable vulnerabilities on them.
+Specific tests will be conducted to identify potentially multi-homed hosts and to discover any exploitable vulnerabilities in them.

 ## Active Firewall Rule Assessment